General Strike

 - Educate yourself.
 Read up on the history of successful strikes, like the Birmingham Bus Boycott, or the Icelandic Women’s Strike.

-- Join any union you’re eligible for, or follow local union news and show up to support striking workers.
+- Join any union you’re eligible for, follow local union news and show up to support striking workers in any industry.
 Learn who your local organizers are and lend a hand.

 - Join any group focused on economic pressure.
 Tesla Takedown organized the Sinclair Sucks! protests in Seattle.
 They had the skills and network, and pivoted to meet the moment.